fleschutz/csv2hpp/README.md

 csv2hpp
 =======
-This tool converts databases in CSV format (.CSV suffix) into C++ header files for C++ projects.
+This tool converts databases in CSV file format (.CSV suffix) into C++ header files for C++ projects.
 Please perform the following steps for conversion:

-1. Copy the .CSV file, e.g. input_file.csv
+1. Export your database in CSV file format or fetch .CSV files directly.
-2. Adjust the CSV header line by adding the C++ datatype or SI literal.
-For example: "NAME (string), AGE (int), DISTANCE (_km)
+2. Adjust the CSV header line by adding the C++ datatype or SI literal in round brackets.
+For example: NAME (string), AGE (int), DISTANCE (_km)
 3. Execute: `./csv2hpp input_file.csv > output_file.hpp`.
 4. Include the .hpp file in your software project.